 Experimenting with coloured water for fine and gross motor development and a lesson in colour mixing:

 I love setting up fun and educational water play activities when the warm spring weather arrives!
-Colour mixing in the backyard with water and food colouring is one of the hooligans favourite warm weather activities.
+Colour mixing in the backyard with water and food colouring is one of the hooligans favourite ways to play and experiment with water.
 We do some version of this activity several times a year here in my home daycare, and it always keeps the kids entertained for ages.

 I like it because it’s so simple and virtually cost-free, and yet it’s educational, entertaining and provides lots of opportunity for learning and fine and gross motor development.